golang/vscode-go/docs/gopls.md

 # [`gopls`], the Go language server

 [`gopls`] is the official Go [language server](https://langserver.org/) developed by the Go team.
-It was developed in response to the release of [Go modules], and it is the recommended approach when working with [Go modules] in VS Code.
+It was developed in response to the release of [Go modules], and it is the recommended approach when working with [Go modules] in VS Code. [`gopls`] is not enabled by default yet and users have to opt in by changing from [their settings](#enable-the-language-server).
+We plan to switch the default and enable it by default early 2021.

-[`gopls`] is currently in an alpha state, so it is not enabled by default.
-Please note that [`gopls`] only supports Go versions above 1.12.

 [`gopls`] has its own [documentation pages](https://github.com/golang/tools/tree/master/gopls/doc), and they should be treated as the source of truth for how to use [`gopls` in VS Code](https://github.com/golang/tools/blob/master/gopls/doc/vscode.md).